 So…48 hours back on a Macintosh laptop and I am in seriously danger of getting drunk on the kool-aid again.
 What is it that pulls one back?Shawn Day Having never really left was part of it.
 I simply was being interdenominational.

 This is not to pass judgement on technical abilities, quality or value, but at some point, we hearty pirates remained so in name, but not in substance.
 You aren’t taking a chance by buying a Mac anymore.
-There’s no extra steps that we have to do to fit in.
+There’s no challenge to fit in.
 In many cases, the other side makes the effort.
 Its a real shift, but one that’s even more so apparent when you are on the other side.Pbname

 In 1999, corporately we had to bridge the Windows and Mac world.
-So our desktops stayed Mac, we put a Windows-based machine on each desk and our salespeople got Windows laptops.
+So our development desktops stayed Mac, we put a Windows-based machine on each desk (we used WebObjects from NeXT).
+Our salespeople got Windows laptops.
 Then so did I. Now, a ThinkPad is about the best you can do if you ‘have’ to embrace the Windows platform.
-The sleek black slab has the aesthetic appeal — and it screams that you are on the dark side — if you are there, you might as well sing it proudly — its the Mac approach to being on Windows.
+The sleek black slab has the aesthetic appeal – and it screams that you are on the dark side – if you are there, you might as well sing it proudly – it’s definitely the Apple approach to being on Windows.

 So, unfortunately, I went Windows for mobile and OSX on the desktop.
 I would argue that Apple makes finer laptops than desktops and I had my usage reversed.
 But, without the material resources to have one of each, it was one of the other.
 Over time, I became more mobile and I toyed with smaller laptops.
 I wanted to stay Thinkpad and I picked up a cheap X30 to play with.
 Sweet.
 I weighed off the advantages of the more powerful T40 and the convenience of the X30.
 In the end I managed to find an X32 that was the perfect compromise.
 Nearly the power of the T40 in the footprint of the X30.
 I was stuck with three laptops (a rough luxury — but one I couldn’t afford).
 Managed to find good homes for the two and moved to an X32-centric universe.